mongodb/docs-c/source/docs-libmongoc/mongoc_socket_close.rst

 Returns
 -------

 0 on success, -1 on failure to close the socket.
-On failure, the socket's errno is set; retrieve it with :symbol:`mongoc_socket_errno()`.
+On failure, the socket's errno is set; retrieve it with :ref:`mongoc_socket_errno()`.